helibproject/argmap/README.md

 ## Introduction

 ArgMap is a command line argument parser.
-It grew out of rudimentary code from the HElib library project, .
+It grew out of rudimentary code from the HElib library project.

-This repo is essentially a spin-off for ArgMap to be its own project as it has found use in other projects done HElib contributors and users due its feature set and terseness.
+This repo is essentially a spin-off for ArgMap to be its own project as it has found use in other projects done HElib contributors and users due to its feature set and terseness.

 ## Usage